marusinm/Currency-converter-KIWI/readme.md

 ### Docker

-You can use pre-prepared Dockerfile for example:
+You can use pre-prepared Dockerfile.
+For example:
 ```
 docker build -t kiwi_task .
 docker run -p 80:80 kiwi_task
 ```
 Or you can pull and run it from Docker Hub
 ```
-docker run -p 80:80 marusinm/currency_converter:v1
+docker run -p 80:80 marusinm/currency_converter:v2
 ```
 Then you can check outputs in your browser on localhost address.
 For example <br /> ```http://localhost/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK``` <br />
 For more samples scroll to 'Examples' section